 According to the National Institute on Drug Abuse, addiction is a “chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”
-By this definition, the abuse of drugs, while generally voluntary in the beginning, falls out of the user’s control once addiction takes hold and damage to brain cells begins to reach critical mass.
+The abuse of drugs, while generally voluntary in the beginning, falls out of the user’s control once addiction takes hold and damage to brain cells begins to reach critical mass.
 No matter how much drug use might impact an addict, or how much harm might come to that person’s family or community, the abuse can persist due to the damage the brain has endured.

 - Bipolar disorder or other major depressive disorder